 Curated by Babylon Young Curator Sid White-Jones, the exhibition is formed of new artworks created by five East-Anglian based artists in response to a historical weather diary from 1963, written by Betty Mann, a lifelong resident of Soham in Cambridgeshire.

-‘The Soham Weather Diaries’ are a series of handwritten journals which span from December 1962 – February 2018.
-Within each diary is a daily temperature reading and a personal observation on the way the weather both felt and looked in the town of Soham, Cambridgeshire on each recorded day.
-The diary’s author, Betty Mann, was a lifelong resident of Soham who took these readings right up until her death on 20th February 2018.
+The diary features daily temperature readings and a personal observation on the way the weather both felt and looked in the town of Soham, Cambridgeshire on each recorded day of the year.
+Betty Mann began taking these daily weather readings in December 1962 and continued right up until her death on the 20th February 2018.

 ‘No Frost at Night’ will be curated by Sid White-Jones during his time on the Babylon Young Curators programme; a year-long professional development programme for young people age 18 - 25.

-- Sid White-Jones, October 2020.
+- Sid White-Jones.

 How would you fill a fourteen-day diary?

 As part of the exhibition, inspired by Betty's diaries, we have produced a set of fourteen-day diaries which we will be posting out to people for free, to fill in on a subject of their choice.
 We ask that these diaries are returned once completed, so that they can be showcased within No Frost at Night.

 With your input, we will be able to create a new archive of diaries, which we hope will provide a wealth of information from our local community, all recorded at a time of great uncertainty.
 Showcasing these diaries within No Frost at Night will give visitors the opportunity to gain a unique insight into the current thoughts, feelings and emotions of those around them.